×

 List(includehelp, includehelp, includehelp, includehelp, includehelp)

-3) Creating a List in Scala using range() method
+3. Creating list using range() method

 If you want to create a List with elements within a given range, we will use the range() method.